-The rule of non-qualification, or qualification but being unable to bid, will apply where the CCP is satisfied that an applicant (or a member of their current or prospective household) has:
+This rule will apply for example where the CCP is satisfied, having considered all available evidence of any of the following in relation to an applicant (or a member of their current or prospective household)

-- 1) Demonstrated a serious failure to adhere to the terms of any current or previous social housing or private rented sector tenancy agreement.
+1) A serious failure to adhere to the terms of any current or previous social housing or private rented sector tenancy agreement.
 This includes failing to maintain any previous social rented or private sector rented property within the terms of their tenancy agreement, or committing acts causing or likely to cause nuisance or annoyance to neighbours or others in the locality of where they live or where they previously have lived.
-Nonqualification will apply until the applicant (or a member of their prospective household) has demonstrated, to the satisfaction of the CCP, that circumstances have changed such that the previous conduct is unlikely to reoccur.
-In many cases this could include demonstrating cooperation with support agencies leading to a substantial improvement in behaviour. - 2) Conduct likely to cause nuisance or annoyance if they were to be offered a tenancy.
+Non-qualification will apply until the applicant (or a member of their prospective household) has demonstrated, to the satisfaction of the CCP, that circumstances have changed such that the previous conduct is unlikely to reoccur.
+In many cases this could include demonstrating cooperation with support agencies leading to a substantial improvement in behaviour.

+- 2) Conduct likely to cause nuisance or annoyance if they were to be offered a tenancy.
 This is conduct or behavior that does not only relate to a previous social housing or private rented sector tenancy agreement but conduct or behaviour that the CCP has assessed is still current.
 This includes where an applicant or a member of their current or prospective household is the subject of actions being taken by a Council (or some other recognised body) on grounds of alleged Anti Social Behaviour (ASB). - 3) Rent arrears for their last private rented tenancy where the CCP has been able to obtain information that confirms on the balance of probabilities a debt is owed.
-If there is a debt owed it will be for the assessing officer to decide on the level and debt and any facts gathered regarding the level of debt and the reasons for it whether the applicant should be classified as a non qualifying case or, should be allowed to qualify but prevented from bidding until the debt is resolved, or should be allowed to qualify with no penalty applied.

-4) Circumstances where the applicant, or any member of their household, has assaulted a member of staff, whether or not an injunction is being sought or has already been obtained
+If there is a debt owed it will be for the assessing officer to decide on the level and debt and any facts gathered regarding the level of debt and the reasons for it whether the applicant should be classified as a non qualifying case or, should be allowed to qualify but prevented from bidding until the debt is resolved, or should be allowed to qualify with no penalty applied. - 4) Circumstances where the applicant, or any member of their household, has assaulted a member of staff, whether or not an injunction is being sought or has already been obtained